RadekVyM/SimpleToolkit/docs/nuget/SimpleToolkit.Core.md

 - Safe area helpers - helpers for managing the safe area of an application window
 - System bars helpers - helpers for changing the appearance of system bars on Android
+- Bounds helper - `GetBounds()` extension method returning the bounds of a `VisualElement` relative to another `VisualElement` or the app screen if no element is passed as an argument

 > See [documentation](https://github.com/RadekVyM/SimpleToolkit/tree/main/docs/SimpleToolkit.Core) for more information.